-Network Packet Capturing
+Network Packet Capture

 1. Run the command tcpdump -Ans 4096 -iany port 7272

-2. Enter http://127.0.0.1:55151 in the browser address bar
+2. Enter http://127.0.0.1:55151 in the browser address bar.

-3. Input the nickname mynick
+3. Input the nickname mynick.

-The captured data is as follows:
+The final captured data is as follows:

 /*

-* TCP three-way handshake
+* TCP First Handshake

-* Local port 60653 sends a SYN packet to remote port 7272
+* Local browser port 60653 sends a SYN packet to remote port 7272

 */